Free Evaluation

 Interviewing witnesses:

-These attorneys interview witnesses, including medical staff and other relevant parties, gathering crucial testimony to support the case.
+These attorneys interview witnesses, including medical staff and other relevant parties, gathering testimony to support the case.

 Settlement negotiations: